 To determine whether emodin would control effector CD8+ T cells (Teff) in vivo, draining LN and spleen cells from emodin- or CsA-treated recipient mice were isolated 10 days after transplantation and analyzed via EDU-staining and FACS analysis.
 As represented by Figure 3A, both emodin and CsA obviously decreased the percentages and absolute numbers of CD8+CD44highCD62Llow effector T cells in both LNs and spleens of the recipients.
 Furthermore, we found that either emodin or CsA alone suppressed the proliferation of CD8+CD44highCD62Llow T cells in the recipient mice while emodin plus CsA further inhibited their proliferation compared to either emodin or CsA alone (Figure 3B).
 As a control, we isolated spleen cells from naïve mice without skin transplantation and observed that there was no any difference in CD8+CD44highCD62Llow T cell numbers between untreated and emodin-treated groups (data not shown).
 On the other hand, emodin did not promote the apoptosis of effector CD8+CD44highCD62Llow and CD4+CD44highCD62Llow T cells 10 days after transplantation (Figures 3C,D).
 We also demonstrated that emodin did not induce the apoptosis of total CD4+ and CD8+ T cells 20 days posttransplantation (Figure S1 in Supplementary Material).
 Thus, our data suggest that emodin hinders effector CD8+ T cell expansion/proliferation, but does not induce T cell apoptosis, implying that a treatment with this dose of emodin is not cytotoxic.

 Figure 3.
 Emodin suppresses the expansion of effector CD8+ T cells.
 (A) Draining lymph node (LN) and spleen cells from emodin- and CsA-treated B6 mice transplanted with BALB/c skin were isolated 10 days after transplantation and analyzed via FACS analysis.
-Column graphs show the percentages and absolute numbers of CD8+CD44highCD62Llow effector T cells (Teff) from LNs and spleens.
+Column graphs show the percentages of CD8+CD44highCD62Llow effector T cells (Teff) from LNs and spleens.
 (B) The proliferation of CD8+CD44highCD62Llow T cells was analyzed by EDU labeling.
 Recipient mice were pulsed intraperitoneally with EDU 10 days after transplantation.
 24 h later, LN and spleen cells were harvested and stained for CD8, CD44, CD62L, and EDU.
 Histograms are gated on CD8+CD44highCD62Llow population.
 The percentage of EDU-positive CD8+CD44highCD62Llow cells also is shown in column graphs.
 The apoptosis of CD8+CD44highCD62Llow (C) and CD4+CD44highCD62Llow (D) Teff cells was measured by annexin V labeling.
 LN and spleen cells were stained for CD8, CD4, CD44, CD62L, and annexin V and analyzed by flow cytometry.
 The percentage of Annexin V-positive CD8+CD44highCD62Llow and CD4+CD44highCD62Llow Teff cells is also shown in column graphs.
-Data are presented as means ± SD (*P < 0.05, **P < 0.01, n = 4–6 mice).
+Data are presented as means ± SD from two separate experiments (*P < 0.05, **P < 0.01, n = 4 mice/group).
 One representative of three separate experiments is shown for all panels.